How you get back on when you’ve fallen off the wagon (of anything you’ve resolved to do or not do) and you want to get back on?

 There, that job is done.
 Everything is possible.

-This technique is my favorite short-cut method for preserving tomatoes, which I can either freeze right away (quicker) or put up in jars (not quick).
+This technique is my favorite short-cut method for preserving tomatoes for the freezer.
 It makes the best tomato soups, tomato sauce, ratatouille and meat and vegetable braises, so it's worth having lots on hand.

 - 4-5 pounds ripe fresh tomatoes, washed and cored organic